veloek/jquery.if-else/README.md

   .css("font-size", "22px");
 ```

-The plugin also supports nesting of if statements:
+The plugin also supports nesting of if conditions:

 ```javascript
 $(mySelector)